 Housed in one of the most beautiful buildings in the city, you need only step inside to begin a journey into the world of the Royal Exchange Theatre.
 Come on in, see what makes us tick and share in our excitement for the future.

-The Royal Exchange Theatre is quite a team - around 500 people are employed or contracted by the Royal Exchange over the course of a year.
-Of these, 150 are in permanent positions, while around 350 are employed on short term contracts as actors, stage management, creative teams and technicians.
+The Royal Exchange team is made up of both permanent staff and a host of freelancer makers and practitioners from actors, stage management, creative teams and technicians.
 The Governing body of the Royal Exchange Theatre company is the Board whose members are non-executive and unpaid.

-We want to get as many people involved in the work of the Theatre as possible.
-Here you'll find the latest job listings, but you may also be interested in work experience, volunteering or our latest projects.
+We encourage as many people as possible to get involved in the work of the Theatre.
+Here you'll find the latest job listings, but you may also be interested in volunteering or our latest projects.